Z3NTL3/ProxyBeast/README.md

 ### Get Started

-We are very happy regarding your interest in ProxyBeast.
+We are very happy regards your interest in ProxyBeast.
 This guide is dedicated to help you install Proxybeast.

 Do not worry, our software is ease of use, so we won't be covering usage tutorials here.
 You may find tutorials on our [YouTube](#todo) channel.